ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 :::warning

-If modifying the code, note that *only* the runtime portion of the code should be provided in `upgrades.json`.
-Do not use the bytecode that would for deploying a new contract, as this includes the constructor code as well.
+If modifying the code, *only* the runtime portion of the bytecode should be provided in `upgrades.json`.
+Do not use the bytecode that would be used for deploying a new contract, as this includes the constructor code as well.
 Refer to your compiler's documentation for information on how to find the runtime portion of the contract you wish to modify.